Functional Neurology

 Primitive reflexes are automatic, involuntary movements necessary to a baby's survival in the first few weeks of life.
 These reflexes are quickly inhibited as higher centers of the brain develop and voluntary responses dominate.
 Primitive reflexes persisting beyond six to 12 months of life are considered abnormal.
 Children sometimes have a number of persistent primitive reflexes present with neuro-developmental disorders.

 The Moro Reflex is the earliest form of "fight or flight" (reaction to stress) that is fully present at birth and is usually inhibited between two to four months.
-When it persists, children may be over reactive, hypersensitive, stimulus bound, and have difficulty with ball games.
+When it persists, children may be over reactive, hypersensitive, stimulus bound, and have difficulty with games.

 The Spinal Galant is actively present at birth and inhibited by three to nine months.
-If fully retained or only retained on one side, it may affect posture, gait and other forms of locomotion and is responsible for bedwetting, fidgeting, poor concentration and short-term memory, and hip rotation to one side when walking.
+If fully retained or only retained on one side, it may affect posture, gait and other forms of locomotion.

 The Tonic Labyrinthine Reflex (TLR) is fully present at birth, is inhibited by four months, and is closely linked to the Moro Reflex as both are vestibular in origin and activated by movement of the head.
 When retained, it can lead to spatial problems, poor posture and muscle tone, motion sickness, visual perceptual difficulties, poor sequencing skills and a poor sense of time.